 Use the notifications command to configure notification settings.
 The notification receiver target is the consumer of the notifications, such as GigaVUE-FM.
 Log in to each GigaVUE node individually to configure the settings.

 The notifications command has the following syntax:

+'''

 notifications

 enable

-target <ip <IPv4 address> port <port ID> <secure | non-secure> username <username>
+target host <IPv4 address or hostname> port <port ID> <secure | non-secure> username

+<username>

 password <password>>

+'''

 The following table describes the arguments for the notifications command: